What Zelenskyy’s military revamp means for ‘winning’ in Ukraine

 But not yet.
 A vision of “victory” through negotiated settlement after a grinding war of attrition “is not an easy sell,” Dr. Biddle acknowledges.
 Fighting will continue until it’s clear on both sides that there is little chance of a breakthrough.

 Still, among everyday Ukrainians, the needle is very gradually beginning to shift toward territorial concessions to Russia.
-While 8 in 10 Ukrainians still object to that idea according to a December poll from the Kyiv International Institute of Sociology, the number is shifting: 9 out of 10 were opposed in the same poll last May.
+While 8 in 10 Ukrainians still object to that idea, according to a December poll from the Kyiv International Institute of Sociology, the number is shifting: Nine out of 10 were opposed in the same poll last May.

 As Ukraine considers a new mobilization law to call up more male soldiers, those figures could shift further.